ahero12317/DistributedPasswordCracker/README.md

 # DistributedPasswordCracker
-Java program that brute forces on MD5 encrypted text to decrypt it.
+Java program that bruteforces on MD5 encrypted text to decrypt it.

 The User enters the password and the server's IP